DIG-NA/The_Wikitionary_Dicitionary/notes.md

 3. ~~ find a way to scroll ~~
-4. ~~find a way to make it stick (not go away) when interacting with it ~~ 5.~~ find a way when the translation happen and the translation popup appear the 'translate' button disapear ~~
-6. publish it and market it in different subreddits ([chrome-extensions](https://www.reddit.com/r/chrome_extensions/)), twitter communities, hacker news, product hunt, add0n.com/ etc
+4. ~~find a way to make it stick (not go away) when interacting with it ~~ 5.~~ find a way when the translation happen and the translation popup appear the 'translate' button disapear ~~ 6.~~ publish it ~~and market it in different subreddits ([chrome-extensions](https://www.reddit.com/r/chrome_extensions/)), twitter communities, hacker news, product hunt, add0n.com/ etc
 7. ~~fix the error of it working in some page while not-working on the others ~~
 8. ~~clean the code base~~
 9. ~~ change the error texts to something understandable other than: undefined, translation error, etc.~~